malvinh1/csic-api/README.md

   message : "full_name has been added.",
   token : generated with JWT middleware, use this for session and authenticate each time fetching, }

+],

+message : "full_name has been added.",

+token : generated with JWT middleware, use this for session and authenticate each time fetching,

+}

 ```

 <br/>